corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 Assuming no malicious termination, they both end the flow being in possession of a valid, signed transaction that represents an atomic asset swap.

-Note that it is the *seller* who initiates contact with the buyer, not vice-versa as you might imagine.
+Note that it is the *seller* who initiates contact with the buyer, not vice-versa as you might expect.

 We start by defining two classes that will contain the flow definition.
 We also pick what data will be used by each side.